- History of Conversation Hearts

 Everyone on earth probably has tried out conversation hearts at Valentine’s Day and these chalky little treats with their messages is one of the staples of the holiday.
 Many people love these kinds of slightly-sweet candies Conversation Hearts are the most well-known of this genre of candy, especially in the United States.
 This is a little candy treat that has been long associated with the holiday of love, but they are actually also sold outside of Valentine’s Day run-up in some places as well.

-If you have always loved these little candies but have wondered how they came to be, you are not alone!
+If you have always loved these little Conversation Hearts candy but have wondered how they came to be, you are not alone!
 This is a candy that many people take for granted but that has a fun story behind its inception and creation.
-If you are wanting to know more about this Valentine’s Day staple, you should read on to learn more!
+If you are wanting to know more about this Valentine’s Day candy staple, you should read on to learn more!

 History of Conversation Hearts